OpenGL Frame Buffer Object (FBO)

 fboUsed = false;

-It is important to know that glRenderbufferStorageMultisample() only enables MSAA rendering to FBO.
+It is important to know that glRenderbufferStorageMultisample() only enables MSAA rendering to the bound FBO.
 However, you cannot directly use the result from MSAA FBO.
 If you need to transfer the result to a texture or other non-multisampled framebuffer, you have to convert (downsample) the result to single-sample image using glBlitFramebuffer().

 void glBlitFramebuffer(GLint srcX0, GLint srcY0, GLint srcX1, GLint srcY1, // src rect